-Status advisory Qdos Contractor is unimpressed "Given that HMRC's existing ESS Tool has delivered unreliable and in many cases contradictory results for public sector contractors since its release, we're sceptical of another tool being discussed so soon."
+Status advisory Qdos Contractor is unimpressed.
+"Given that HMRC's existing ESS Tool has delivered unreliable and in many cases contradictory results for public sector contractors since its release, we're sceptical of another tool being discussed so soon," it said.

 As to the timetable to potentially put his recommendations into place, the RSA boss initially leans in his review towards ‘sooner rather than later.’
 He talks of “specific measures we would like to see enacted as soon as possible.”

 Later however, and after his recognition that there needs to be “longer term strategic shifts,” he suggests the impact on individuals will not be immediate.

 “In reality, this is a complicated task and work cannot begin until the legal framework is finalised,” the review says.
 “It is also going to be an iterative process and would benefit from starting with something manageable.”

 Crawford Temple, of freelance work compliance specialist Professional Passport said: “The report ['Good Work; The Taylor Review of Modern Working Practices'] has many high-level recommendations but they are just not specific enough.